koenr/Moodle_openbiblo_block/openbiblio/readme.txt

 * 20130928:
 added function has_config() {return true;} to make installation work on 2.4 and higher.
 Thanks to Linda Vanderbaan.

+* 20151230:
+added $plugin->maturity
+added $plugin->component to make compatible for Moodle 3.0 moved code to github

 Koen Roggemans
 koen@roggemans.net